Music

 They will learn to recognise and name the interrelated dimensions of music - pitch, duration, tempo, timbre, structure, texture and dynamics - and use these expressively in their own improvisations and compositions.

 Our Curriculum mapping document shows which of our units cover each of the national curriculum attainment targets as well as each of these strands within it.
-Our Progression of skiills and knowledge document shows the skills that are taught within each year group and how these skills develop year on year to ensure attainment targets are securely met by the end of each key stage.
+Our Progression of skills and knowledge document shows the skills that are taught within each year group and how these skills develop year on year to ensure attainment targets are securely met by the end of each key stage.

 The St Aidan’s Primary scheme follows the spiral curriculum model where previous skills and knowledge are returned to and built upon.
 Children progress in terms of tackling more complex tasks and doing more simple tasks better, as well as developing understanding and knowledge of the history of music, staff, and other musical notations, as well as the interrelated dimensions of music and more.